Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 The meal was very good except that the beef was overdone which often happens on planes.
 The presentation of the food and the service from the FA was terrific.
 I appreciated the fact that Delta has abandoned the faux wood trays it used for serving meals in business class.

-Delta now uses clear plastic trays (appetizer, soup and salad only) that show the cloth underneath.
+Delta now uses clear plastic trays (appetizer, soup and salad only) on the first meal service and arrival meal that show the cloth underneath.

 There was a decent selection of snacks in the galley.
 Delta could do much better with presentation of snacks and beverages though.

-These are the snacks on a recent American 777-200 flight.
+These are the snacks on a shorter, recent American 777-200 flight.

 The flight landed at 15:30 local.
 The flight lasted 11 hours and 35 minutes and covered slightly more than the 6,398 great circle miles between NRT and DTW.